17 Shishito Pepper Recipes (+ Produce Guide)

 I have a drip system set up to water my garden for 10 minutes every morning, and other than that there was no maintenance involved.

 The plant grew to about 2 feet high and 2 feet wide.
 I worried that it may become top-heavy like my jalapeño plant, but it didn’t as shishito peppers are very light in weight.

 My plant has been quite productive.
-I gave away quite a few shishito peppers to friends as I couldn’t keep up with all of them due to traveling, etc. There were still plenty for me!
+I gave away quite a few peppers to friends as I couldn’t keep up with all of them due to traveling, etc. There were still plenty for me!

-My family isn’t into chile peppers which meant that I’ve eaten the bulk of my peppers.
+My family isn’t into chili peppers which meant that I’ve eaten the bulk of my peppers.
 I’m not complaining one bit because I can easily eat 1/2 lb. in one sitting….they’re that addictive. 🙂